 Granduomo Charming Accomodation: Perfectly positioned just steps from Florence’s magnificent Duomo, this welcoming property combines an unbeatable location with exceptional hospitality.
 The super friendly staff goes above and beyond, including stocking the kitchen with complimentary snacks and drinks.
 A thoughtful touch that’s especially appreciated when traveling with kids.

 There’s so much to do and see in Florence.
 You can easily spend 2 days exploring and not see it all.
-Here are the best things to do in Florence.
+Since you are traveling from Siena, don’t book any activities too early in case of train or bus delays.

 Book Your Duomo Experience: Climb the Dome Or Bell Tower